-- 1) A Default Management Period means the period - (i) commencing on the day that CDCCthe Corporation declares the suspension of a Clearing Member, and - (ii) concluding on the Default Management End Date.
+- 1. A Default Management Period means the period - commencing on the day that the Corporation declares the suspension of a Clearing Member, and concluding on the Default Management End Date.

-provided however, that if CDCCthe Corporation declares the suspension of a Clearing Member when a Default Management Period is ongoing due to the prior suspension of another Clearing Member, multiple Clearing Members' suspensions will be processed in a single Default Management Period.
+provided however, that if the Corporation declares the suspension of a Clearing Member when a Default Management Period is ongoing due to the prior suspension of another Clearing Member, multiple Clearing Members' suspensions will be processed in a single Default Management Period.

-- 2) The Default Management Period End Date shall occur on the Business Day following the declaration by CDCCthe Corporation that: - (i) the obligations, losses or expenses incurred or sustained by the Corporation in connection with the suspension(s) of Non-Conforming Member(s) are known or can reasonably be determined and have been satisfied or otherwise settled; or - (ii) any of the actions, rights or remedies available to CDCCthe Corporation with respect to the suspension of any Clearing Member that were deemed necessary by CDCCthe Corporation have been taken; and - (iii) the Default Management Period with respect to the suspended Clearing Member(s) has been completed.
+- 3. The Default Management Period End Date shall occur on the Business Day following the declaration by the Corporation that: - 1. the obligations, losses or expenses incurred or sustained by the Corporation in connection with the suspension(s) of Non-Conforming Member(s) are known or can reasonably be determined and have been satisfied or otherwise settled; or - 2. any of the actions, rights or remedies available to the Corporation with respect to the suspension of any Clearing Member that were deemed necessary by the Corporation have been taken; and - 3. the Default Management Period with respect to the suspended Clearing Member(s) has been completed.